silana-aqua-boy/-/AliE.md

 Badbotz - Badbotz Userbot is Open Source software open to development.

-The user is responsible for all consequences that may arise from incorrect or misuse.
+The user is responsible for all conseyjjquences that may arise from incorrect or misuse.

 Since it is an open source project, anyone can copy the software, add and remove,